 3Based on comments by a reviewer, an alternative way to test our second hypothesis was performed.
 Specifically, we evaluated if the change in importance between two consecutive periods would play the role of a moderator between Temporal Collective Relative Deprivation and collective well-being.
 In all, 20 hierarchical regression analyses (five for each measure of present collective well-being) were performed.
 They first revealed that the change in importance from Pre-Soviet to Soviet periods was a significant moderator between Temporal Collective Relative Deprivation and collective esteem, $\beta = -.11$, $p \le .01$.
 Another significant interaction between the change in importance from Present to Distant Future periods and Temporal Collective Relative Deprivation also predicted collective esteem, $\beta = -.08$, p < .05.
 Changes in importance associated with recent past, recent future, and moderate past comparisons were not significant moderators of collective esteem.
-The two significant interactions predicting collective esteem were drawn.
-In line with hypothesis II, they both showed that collective esteem was lowest when Temporal Collective Relative Deprivation was high but importance between Pre-Soviet and Distant Future periods, had increased.
-In addition, when Temporal Collective Relative Deprivation was high but importance between Pre-Soviet and Soviet periods, or Present and Distant Future periods, had decreased, collective esteem was higher.
+The two significant interactions predictive esteem were drawn.
+In line with hypothesis II, they both showed that collective esteem was lowest when Temporal Collective Relative Deprivation was high and importance between Pre-Soviet and Soviet periods, or Present and Distant Future periods, had decreased, collective esteem was higher.
 However, as for the other three measures of collective well-being, the change in importance between any two consecutive periods was not found to be a significant moderator.
-Our second hypothesis was thus partially confirmed with these analyses, suggesting the need to conduct more research on the moderating role of period importance, or of the change in importance between consecutive periods, in predicting collective well-being.
+Our second hypothesis was thus partially confirmed with these analyses, suggesting the need to conduct more research on the moderator between consecutive periods, in predicting collective well-being.